pbmacintyre/RCCP-Free-2FA-Work/readme.txt

 = 1.6.1 =
 * Ensured compatability with WordPress 6.6.2
-* Added sortable date and time of call me request to admin listing of call me requests
+* Added sortable date and time of call me request to admin listing of call me requests = 1.6.5 =
+* Ensured compatability with WordPress 6.7.0
+* Added control options for the embeddable communications tool
+* Removed RingCentral Sandbox environment option on plugin settings page
+* Updated help content in activation file / DB accordingly
+* Updated all copyright notices to included 2025

 == Upgrade Notice ==
 == Contribute ==